apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 ### Before you start

-* [Install kbcli](./../../installation/install-with-kbcli/install-kbcli.md) if you want to create and connect a MySQL cluster by kbcli.
+* [Install kbcli](./../../installation/install-with-kbcli/install-kbcli.md) if you want to create and connect a MySQL cluster by `kbcli`.
 * Install KubeBlocks [by kbcli](./../../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md) or [by Helm](./../../installation/install-with-helm/install-kubeblocks.md).
 * Make sure the MongoDB Addon is enabled.
 If this addon is not enabled, enable it first.
 Both [kbcli](./../../installation/install-with-kbcli/install-addons.md) and [Helm](./../../installation/install-with-helm/install-addons.md) options are available.